 Withdrawal Without Academic Penalty (WWAP) (financial or academic).
 Under extenuating circumstances, a student may be entitled for a Withdrawal Without Academic Penalty.

-Students can apply for WWAP here.
+Students can apply for WWAP here or by lodging a guery through AskUNE with the subject "Application for Withdrawal Without Academic Penalty" and the Topic "Enrolment -Re-enrollment - Withdrawing".